binast/range-encoding-rs/README.md

 An implementation of range encoding for Rust.

-This implementation was extracted from a private API of the [rav1e](https://github.com/xiph/rav1e) project, to allow reuse in other projects.
+This implementation is extracted using c2rust from a private API of the [Opus codec](https://github.com/xiph/opus/blob/master/celt/), so it should be fairly robust.